vsergeev/u-msgpack-python/README.md

 ### Unpacking Exceptions

 If a non-byte-string argument is passed to `umsgpack.unpackb()`, it will raise a `TypeError` exception.
-If an error occurs during unpacking, `umsgpack.unpackb()` will raise an exception derived from `umsgpack.UnpackException`.
+If an error occurs during unpacking, umsgpack will raise an exception derived from `umsgpack.UnpackException`.
 All possible unpacking exceptions are described below.

 * `TypeError`: Packed data is not type `str` (Python 2), or not type `bytes` (Python 3).